gAmUssA/datalorean/.junie/guidelines.md

    - Document all public APIs
    - Keep documentation up-to-date
    - Include examples where appropriate
+   - use AsciiDoc for documentation
+   - use one sentence per line rule

 4. **Testing**
    - Write unit tests for new features